toransahu/notes/docs/Computer-Science/algo.md

     - Merge Sort: $O(n) + O(1)$
 - Algorithmic Paradigm: Divide and Conquer
 - Implementations: Recursive only
-- Sorting In Place: Yes (No in a typican implementation)
+- Sorting In Place: Yes (No in a typical implementation)
 - Applications:
     - Sorting linkedlist in $O(nlogn)$
     - Inversion Count Problem (i.e. in an array $E_i>E_j>E_k$ where $i<j<k$) <!--just to fix syntax hl-->